Texicitys/mailboxer/README.md

-I juste take the gem mailboxer and I remove the notifications.
+I juste took the gem mailboxer and I removed the notifications.
 The table is now nammed messages (and not notifications).
-I correct the spec tests too.
+I corrected the spec tests too.
 Only 4 minors errors to corect.
 The gem is working.

 We can now send messages without subject.